 Welcome to the L.I.G.H.T.
 Mini-Course Information page!

-The next sign-up for the sacrament of Confirmation preparation will begin January 2019. * Only those teens who have completed requirements may register for the sacramental program.
+For teens who have (or are close to) completed the L.I.G.H.T. requirements: The next sign-up for the sacrament of Confirmation preparation will begin January 2020. * Only those teens who have completed requirements may register for the sacramental program.
 Get more information here!

 - Safe Environment for Our Children